zbalkan/PSADS/README.md

 You can also export a specific stream: `Export-ADS -Path Foo.txt -Stream Bar`

 #### Note
 This command does not remove the ADS.
-It hust creates a symlnk for each of the streams so that it does not intend to modify the file itself.
+It only creates a symlink for each of the streams so that it does not intend to modify the file itself.
 It is possible to get the data of a stream and creating a new file.

 ### New-ADS
 Adds a new Alternate Data Stream to a file with the specified name including the value: `New-ADS -Path Foo.txt -Stream Bar -Value $Value`